-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

 – Limited Liability Company

-- Limited Company
+– Limited Liability Co.

-- Ltc.
-Co.
+– Ltd. Liability Co.

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-“Vermont is automatically chosen as the domestic jurisdiction and can’t be changed.
+Domestic Jurisdiction – Vermont is automatically chosen as the domestic jurisdiction and can’t be changed in this section.

 Any address is acceptable regardless of location or PO Box.

-Select the preferred ending month for the LLC’s fiscal year.
+Fiscal Year End (Month) – Select the preferred ending month for the LLC’s fiscal year.
 Single-Member LLCs and LLCs taxed as a partnership should choose December.

 The default end month is December by the state.

-– Member-Managed LLCs have an active involvement in the management and have authority to act on behalf of the LLC.
+– Member-Managed LLCs have an active involvement in the management and have the authority to act on behalf of the LLC.